smileinnovation/weblog/_posts/2018-09-24-smile-innovations-watch-7.md

 ---
 layout: post
 url: https://medium.com/@/e2733a3eb471
-title: Smile Innovation’s Watch — #7
+title: "Smile Innovation’s Watch — #7"
 subtitle: Temperatures start to drop, 🍂🍁leaves start to fall from the tree, the sun starts to get shy ⛅️.
 No doubt Fall is coming!
 Time for hot choc
 slug: smile-innovations-watch-7
+description: |-
-description: Temperatures start to drop, 🍂🍁leaves start to fall from the tree, the sun starts to get shy ⛅️.
+Temperatures start to drop, 🍂🍁leaves start to fall from the tree, the sun starts to get shy ⛅️.
 No doubt Fall is coming!
 Time for hot chocolate 🍫and blankets.
-tags: beacons,chatbots,advertising,opensource-hardware,magic-leap
+tags:
+- beacons
+- chatbots
+- advertising
+- opensource-hardware
+- magic-leap
 author: thmil
+category: techwatch
 ---

-# Smile Innovation’s Watch — #7

 Temperatures start to drop, 🍂🍁leaves start to fall from the tree, the sun starts to get shy ⛅️.
 No doubt Fall is coming!
 Time for hot chocolate 🍫and blankets.